Suffolk County Massachusetts assistance program.

 - Health care - Vouchers for prescription medications and other medical needs

 Ecumenical Social Action Committee, Inc. (ESAC) provides provides home rehabilitation programs, senior housing information and referral, free legal aid, counseling, and more.
-Click here to find additional legal aid programs.
+They can also help with furnace or roof repairs.
+Click here to find additional legal aid programs in Massachusetts.
 They are located in Jamaica Plain.

 Department of Housing and Community Development – This government agency runs the Low Income Home Energy Assistance Program (LIHEAP).
 This federal government created program offers funding to senior citizens, disabled, and the low income.
 100 Cambridge Street, Suite # 300, Boston, MA, 02114, phone (800) 632 - 8175

-Christmas, Thanksgiving, and holiday assistance is provided by non-profits, churches, and charities.
+Free Christmas, Thanksgiving, and holiday assistance is provided by non-profits, churches, and charities.
 Low income, unemployed, senior citizens, and the children of Suffolk County can all get help.
-Receive assistance including meals, Turkeys, gifts, toys, clothing, and more during the holidays.
-Get more details.
+Receive assistance including meals, Turkeys, Christmas gifts, toys, clothing, and more during the holidays.
+Get more details on free Christmas and holiday help in Middlesex and Suffolk County.

 Non-profit funds for paying back rent and security deposits may be available, based on government funding and donations to partners such as the United Way in Suffolk County.
 Any type of grant is normally focused on tenants with an eviction notice and some source of income.
 Any rental assistance is first come and served.
 Get information on additional rental programs in Boston.

 Energy bill assistance programs operate across the county.
 Of particular emphasis is assisting low income families and senior citizens with paying their heating and natural gas bills.
 Several non-profit agencies and government programs operate in Boston and across Suffolk County.
 Programs range from grants and credits to be applied to your account to free energy conservation programs.
-Learn about Heating System Repairs and Replacement, Fuel Assistance, and much more.
-Continue Boston heating bill assistance.
+Learn about Heating System Repairs and Replacement, Fuel Assistance, money for heating oil, and much more.
+Continue with Boston heating bill assistance.

 Assistance from charity organizations - In total, about 15 centers are located around the greater Suffolk County and Boston Massachusetts area.
 Programs are administered by the Salvation Army, Catholic Charities and other agencies.
 Financial assistance for bills and expenses can be provided regardless of someone’s religion, nationality or background.
 However income restrictions may be in place.
 Find more Boston charities.